SDLP Youth

 SDLP Youth is the youth wing of the social democratic and Irish nationalist political party, the Social Democratic and Labour Party (SDLP).
 Membership of the organisation is entitled to SDLP party members of the age 30 and under.
 It is organised throughout Northern Ireland and plays an active role within the SDLP at all levels of the organisation.

 Organisation

 SDLP Youth is currently organised across much of Northern Ireland, including University societies.
 The group is split into a number of branches with the executive committee acting as the governing body of the organisation.

 Executive

 SDLP Youth is organised at a national level by the Youth Executive.
 The Youth Executive is responsible for the day-to-day running of SDLP Youth.
-It consists of 7 Officers elected at the annual Youth Conference, usually held in the spring.
+It consists of nine Officers elected at the annual Youth Conference.

-The current Officers of the Youth Executive elected in March 2021 are:
+The current Officers of the Youth Executive elected in August 2025 are:

 Branches

 The current SDLP Youth branch organisations are: